-Every time a driver gets behind a wheel, he is taking a risk.
+Every time a driver gets behind the wheel, he is taking a risk.
 No matter how careful and safe a driver may be, there isn’t any guarantee that other drivers on the road will take the same responsibility.
 These negligent drivers are often the cause of a Gurnee car accident.
 Unfortunately, a car accident can result in severe injuries that can be very hurtful to the driver and others in the vehicle.

 One of the common injuries associated with Illinois car accidents is paralysis.
 Paralysis is the complete loss of control of a muscle or muscle group.
 Auto accidents account for 55 percent of all paralysis cases.